 The National LUST Cleanup Backlog: A Study Of Opportunities

-As of March 2014, over 517,000 releases from federally-regulated leaking underground storage tanks (LUST) had occurred nationwide.
+As of March 2014, over 517,000 releases from federally-regulated leaking underground storage tanks (LUST) were confirmed nationwide.
 States and EPA in Indian country made tremendous progress by cleaning up over 441,000 (85 percent) releases.
 However, approximately 76,000 UST releases remain, and the annual number of cleanups completed nationally has declined steadily since fiscal year 2000.

 To understand the makeup of UST releases remaining and why the pace of cleanups is slowing, EPA undertook a two-phase, data-driven analysis of the cleanups remaining as of 2006 (Phase 1) and 2009 (Phase 2).
 The study compiled and analyzed available data from 14 state LUST programs.
 It identified key findings and potential opportunities to help reduce the number of UST cleanups remaining.